ShToTaJuniorCat/HPDark/README.md

 # HPDark
-HPDark is a browser extension that adds dark mode to HPortal.co.il.
+HPDark is a browser extension that adds lots of features to HPortal.co.il.